 - In lukewarm water and milk, add yeast and sugar and let it rest until the mixture is nice and frothy.

 - Add in flour, salt, and oil and knead to form a smooth, elastic dough.

-- Shape it into a bowl, place in a greased bowl, cover in cling wrap and set it aside.
+- Shape it into a bowl, place it in a greased bowl, cover with cling wrap, and set it aside.

 Next, shape the rolls

 - Wait for the dough to double in volume.

 - Then divide the dough into 6 portions of about 140 grams each.

 - Roll each portion into a tight ball using the palm of your hand.

 - Place them spaced apart, cover them, and let them rest till they rise.